-Requirements for admission to the secondary education licensure programs include the regular admission requirements as outlined in the Catalog, and a combined score of at least 1100 on the Evidence-Based Reading and Writing, and Math portions of the SAT.
+Requirements for admission to the Secondary Education licensure programs include the regular admission requirements as outlined in the Catalog, and a combined score of at least 1050 on the Critical Reading and Math portions of the SAT.

-Those not accepted into the program upon admission to Endicott may transfer into the program when they:
+Those not accepted into the program upon admission to Endicott may change into the program when they: